wwarthen/RomWBW/Source/Doc/UserGuide.md

 accessible to any operating system (whether the operating system is loaded from ROM or a different disk device).

-Neither RAM not ROM disks require explicit formatting or initialization.
+Neither RAM nor ROM disks require explicit formatting or initialization.
 ROM disks are pre-formatted and RAM disks are formatted automatically with an empty directory when first used.

 #### Flash ROM Disks

-The limitation of ROM disks being read only can be overcome on some platforms with the appropriate selection of Flash ROM chip and system configuration.
+The limitation of ROM disks being read-only can be overcome on some platforms with the appropriate selection of Flash ROM chip and system configuration.
 In this case the flash-file system can be enabled which will allow the ROM disk to be read and written to.